rudolfgrauberger/sonar-cxx-wiki/Running-the-analysis.md

 ### Usage

-You can analyze your projects using the usual means (see [this]( http://docs.sonarqube.org/display/SONAR/Analyzing+Source+Code) page for all available).
+You can analyze your projects using the usual means (see [Analyzing Source Code]( http://docs.sonarqube.org/display/SONAR/Analyzing+Source+Code)).
 All runners should work.
 See below for details.

 ### The usual setup